 The Yangtze River Watershed encompasses 700,000 square miles (20 percent of China's total land area), encompasses 700 tributaries and accounts for 35 percent of China's total fresh water resources.
 It carries three-fourths of China's internal waterway commercial, irrigates more than a third of China's agricultural output and produces 40 percent of the nation grain, 25 percent of its rice, 30 percent of its cotton, 48 percent of its freshwater fish and 40 percent of China's total industrial output.
 Flooded fields produce as many as three crops a year (two of rice and one of wheat) and every bit of land is used.
 Even the narrow dikes that divide the rice paddies are planted with sugarcane and mulberry trees.

-Many of these people get around on one of the 250 different kind or river craft ply the Yangtze's waters, including sampans (three-plankers), wubans (five plankers) and junks.
+Nearly 400 million people live in the Yangtze watershed.
+This is a 100 million than live in the entire United States.
+Put another way, it represents 35 percent of all Chinese, or nearly 8 percent of all the people in the world.
+More than 200 million people live along or near the Yangtze itself.
+Some of the people that live on the river itself get around on one of the 250 different kind or river craft ply the Yangtze's waters, including sampans (three-plankers), wubans (five plankers) and junks.
 In the old days, floating restaurants and hotels and luxury junks outfit with stages gave acrobatic and opera performances in towns along the river.
 Sichuan boatmen used to travel downriver in disposable boats that were dismantled and sold as building material, making the treacherous run journey upriver unnecessary.

 Route of Yangtze River